topo-gps/ios-manual/en/coordinates/entering_coordinates.rst

 Entering a list of coordinates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you have received a list of coordinates in text format, you could enter them one-by-one via the coordinate input screen,
+If you have received a list of coordinates in text format, you could enter them one-by-one via the coordinates input screen,
 as is explained above.

 It could however be easier to select and copy these coordinates.
 Then select the tab ‘Address’ and then press long on the search box.